AdobeDocs/experience-manager-65.en/help/sites-developing/sap-commerce-cloud.md

 |       |──shirt-l
 ```

-While a "Big and Tall" catalog might have only.
+While a "Big and Tall" catalog might have only:

 ```shell
 content